-Does your marketing demand that you participate in tradeshows regularly to promote your products and meet with your clients?
-Does your work require you to conduct exhibitions for promotion from time to time?
-Well then, I’d really insist you give some of your time to understand how a stall design affects brand perception.
-Conducting an exhibition to promote your brand is a simple yet tricky task.
-It’s simple because the steps are well defined out and you need to follow them, and tricky because everything depends on those simple steps.
+Does your marketing strategy require you to participate in a trade show regularly to promote your products?
+If yes then you give yourself time to understand how a booth design affects brand perception.
+An exhibition booth for your brand is a simple yet tricky task.
+It’s simple because the steps are well defined and you need to follow them.
+But it’s tricky because everything depends on those simple steps.

-Let’s take a step by step approach when it comes to creating a stall design with an edge
+Let’s take a step by step approach when it comes to creating a trade show exhibit design with an edge.

 You will seldom get a design that is better than your brief.
-Invest time in defining your design brief.
+Invest time in defining your trade show booth design brief.
 Put in the physical requirements clearly;

-- The amount of space you need in your pantry?
+- The amount of space you need for storage?

-- The number of meeting rooms you need and how many people will be there in each meeting room?
+- The number of meeting rooms you need and how many people each meeting room holds?

 - Do you need a dedicated space for catering?

-- Do you need engagement or interactive ideas at the booth?
+- Do you need engagement or interactive ideas at the trade booth?

-- What is the objective of participating in this show?
+- What is the objective of participating in this trade show?

-- Is there any theme that you and your marketing team have decided on this show?
+- Is there any theme that your marketing team have decided on for the upcoming trade show?

-- What is the ballpark budget for booth building at the show?
+- What is the ballpark budget for building the show booth at the show?

-If you can, then go a step ahead to make a complete mood board of design references, product displays, information counters, etc that you like.
-A visual representation would go a long way in communicating to a designer the kind of design language you like.
+If you can, then go a step ahead to make a complete mood board of design references, daily product, information counters, etc you like.
+A visual representation would go a long way in communicating to a designer the kind of design you want.

-As you define the brief and create a mood board, remember to tell the agency to put in their thoughts and ideas and not be restricted by all that you have given them.
-You might do 10 tradeshows every year, but remember the agency does more than 100 exhibitions globally.
-So if you trust your agency, then give them an upper hand when it comes to design concepts, branding insights, and engagement ideas at the booth.
+As you define the brief and create a mood board, remember to tell the trade show company to put in their thoughts and ideas and not be restricted by all that you have given them.
+You might do 10 trade show events every year, but the agency does more than 100 exhibitions globally.
+If you trust your agency, then give them an upper hand when it comes to design concepts, branding insights, and engagement ideas at the trade show exhibit.

-- Keep Show & Geography Regulations In Mind
+- Keep Show & Geographical Regulations In Mind

-This last step will ensure that each booth you build, over a period of time, is better than the previous one and the customer experience will be uplifted at each new tradeshow.
+This last step will ensure that each show booth you build, over some time, is better than the previous one.